 12 Of The Most Common Food Intolerances

-A food allergy is a harmful — sometimes fatal — health effect caused by the immune system's response to a specific food (1).
-On the other hand, food intolerance is a nonimmune response to a specific food from the body, which is never life-threatening.
+Food intolerances and sensitivities are different from allergies.
+A food allergy is a harmful — sometimes life-threatening — health effect caused by the immune system's response to a specific food (1).

 1. Dairy

 Lactose intolerance is one of the most common food intolerances out there.
 Lactose intolerance occurs when your body cannot digest lactose, a sugar in milk and dairy products.
-(2) This inability to digest lactose is called lactose malabsorption.
+(2) This inability to digest lactose is also sometimes called lactose malabsorption.
 A lack of lactase enzymes in the body causes this inability to digest lactose.
 (3)

-Since most dairy farm cows are given hormones & antibiotics, unclean living conditions, and bad feed, their milk is typically pasteurized (superheated), homogenized (blended), and fat is often removed.
 To make up for this processed product having so little nutrition, synthetic vitamins are added back into the milk in an attempt to simulate what was included in its whole-food form.

 2. Gluten